ibexa/documentation-developer/docs/update_and_migration/from_4.2/update_from_4.2.md

 # Update from v4.2.x to v4.3

-This update procedure applies if you are using a v4.2 installation.
+This update procedure applies if you're using a v4.2 installation.

 [[% include 'snippets/update/temporary_v4_conflicts.md' %]]